 Upcoming Private Activity Bond Authority Board Meeting

-The next Private Activity Bond Authority Board Meeting will be held on Tuesday, December 6, 2016, at 2:30 p.m., (please note the new date and time) at the Governor’s Office of Economic Development, World Trade Center at City Creek, 60 East South Temple, 3rd Floor, Canyonlands Conference Room, Salt Lake City, Utah (Map).
+The next Private Activity Bond Authority Board Meeting will be held on Wednesday, April 12, 2017, at 9:00 a.m., at the Governor’s Office of Economic Development, World Trade Center at City Creek, 60 East South Temple, 3rd Floor, Canyonlands Conference Room, Salt Lake City, Utah (Map).
 A copy of the agenda will be posted approximately one week before the meeting.

 Application Scoring Criteria

 The Private Activity Bond Review Board adopted changes to the following policies at the October 12, 2016, Private Activity Bond Authority Board Meeting:

 - 2017 PAB Multi-Family Application Scoring Criteria

 - 2017 PAB Multi-Family Application Scoring Criteria Matrix